sergeikuz/python-project-50/README.md

 The computer of the differences is a program that determines the difference between the two data structures.
 This is a popular task, for the solution of which there are many online services, for example, jsondiff.
 A similar mechanism, for example, is used in the output of tests or in automatic monitoring of changes in configuration files.

 ### Utility opportunities:
-*Support for different input formats: yml(yaml), json* *Generation of the report in the form of plain text, stylish and json*
+*1. Support for different input formats: yml(yaml), json*

+*2. Generation of the report in the form of plain text, stylish and json*
 <hr>

 ### Hexlet tests and linter status: